-Rural structures in sound existing condition within the DAA are expected to remain safe and serviceable during the longwall extraction.
-The risk of impact is greater in rural structures in poor existing condition, although the risk to public safety remains low, as observed with similar rural structures in poor condition which have not experienced impacts during previous underground mining.
+Rural structures in existing sound condition within the DAA are expected to remain safe and serviceable during the longwall extraction.
+The risk of impact is greater for rural structures in existing poor condition, although the risk to public safety remains low, as observed with similar rural structures in poor condition which have not experienced impacts during previous underground mining.
 Any impacts are expected to be readily remediated.